grownjs/jamrock-guide/docs/docs/components.md

 - A component's life starts with a request to our web-server, once executed it gets disposed and does not get executed until the next request.
 - User input can be sent by using `<form>` elements, plain `<a>` links can provide input too, as well with XHR/fetch calls, etc.
 - Live user-events and input can be sent to the backend using WebSockets or XHR/fetch, whatever is available.

-> <b>☞</b> When streams or fragments are used, some functions can remain running even after the request is actually done, but not the component.

 ## Files & directories